Siwa Oasis: Geography

+The oasis is in a deep depression that reaches -19 m below sea level.
+To the west, the al Jaghbub Oasis rests in a similar depression and to the east, the large Qattara Depression is also below sea level.
+The depression is fertile due to both natural flowing artesian wells and irrigation.
+It is the site of about 200 natural springs.
+Siwa is directly adjacent to the Libyan Desert plateau.
+The geology is characterised by horizontal layers of porous limestones alternated with marls and clays dating back to the Miocene.
+The limestone plateau and inselbergs resulting from the oasis' erosion along the dunes create reliefs that the Isiwan describe as mountains (adrar in Tamizight).
+Two large salt lakes are fed by drainage water of agricultural origin.
+The oasis supports the cultivation of thousands of date palms and olives.
+Siwa has a temperate desert climate.

 Name

 The Ancient Egyptian name of the oasis was sḫt jꜣmw, meaning "Field of Trees".
 The native Libyan toponym may be preserved in the Egyptian t̠ꜣ(j) n d̠rw "tꜣj on the fringe" where t̠ꜣ transcribed the local Palaeo-Berber name *Se or *Sa.
 This name survived in the works of Muslim geographers as سنترية Santariyyah.

+Siwah is the Arabic name of the oasis called Sali in Berber.
+The oasis is also called Isiwan in modern Berber.

 The etymology of the word سيوة Siwah is unclear.
-Champollion derives it from ⲥⲟⲟⲩϩ – a corruption of Egyptian word for "oasis", ⲟⲩⲁϩ.
+Champollion derives it from Coptic ⲥⲟⲟⲩϩ (soouh) – a corruption of Egyptian word for "oasis", ⲟⲩⲁϩ (ouoh).
 The additional evidence of the Egyptian source of Siwa's name is another place name in Kharga Oasis that may share the same etymology – S.t-wȝḥ, modern Deir el-Hagar).
 Basset links it to a Berber tribal name swh attested further west in the early Islamic period, while Ilahiane, following Chafik, links it to the Shilha Berber word asiwan, a type of bird of prey, and hence to Amun-Ra, one of whose symbols was the falcon.
 Some classical authors referred to the site as "Ammonium".